-Section 4-18.
-Terms of office and transition. [(16)]
+Section 4-1718 Alternating tTerms of office and transition. [(16)]

-The number of officers elected to boards other than Board of Education and Planning and Zoning Commission at regular Town elections during each successive four year interval shall continue to be as follows:
+The number of members elected to boards other than Board of Education and Planning and Zoning Commission at regular Town elections during each successive four\-year interval shall continue to be as follows:

 Regular Town Election of 1991

-and Quadrennially Thereafter 1993 and Quadrennially Thereafter
+2019 and every 4 yearsQuadrennially t Thereafter 20211993 and every 4 yearsQuadrennially t Thereafter

+Board of Education 5 4

+Planning and Zoning Commission 4 5

 Board of Appeals on Zoning 1 + 1 1 + 1

-Board of Appeals on Zoning - alternates (as determined by successive five-year terms)
+Board of Appeals on Zoning - alternates (as determined by successive five- year terms)

 Board of Assessment Appeals 1 2

 Board of Police Commissioners 2 3

 Board of Finance 3 2

+Inland Wetlands Board 4 3

-^{}Officers elected to a deferred term of office, starting on the succeeding year.
+\MembersOfficers elected to a deferred term of office, starting on the succeeding year.

-Section 4-19.
-Restriction on multiple elected offices. [(15)]
+Section 4-1819 Restriction on multiple elected offices. [(15)]

 No person shall hold more than one elective office of the Town of Ridgefield at the same time.
 Any person who holds an elective office or seat on any elective board or commission of the Town of Ridgefield is prohibited from holding any other position on any other elective board or commission of the Town of Ridgefield at that time.

+Article V

-ARTICLE V Appointive Boards, Commissions And Committees4
+Appointive Boards, Commissions And Committees

-Section 5-1.
-Appointive boards.
+Section 5-1 Appointive boards.